osodevops/kr/README.md

 `$ kr`

-4. Program collects and displays all container error log entries found for the EKS cluster which you are currently connected to (specified in the kubeconfig-file).
+- Program collects and displays all container error log entries found from the EKS cluster which you are currently connected to (specified in the kubeconfig-file)

-5. Program runs until stopped with control characters "ctrl+c".
+- Program runs until stopped with control characters "ctrl+c"

-6. If no error entries are found the program simply displays the current date.
+- If no error entries are found the program simply displays the current date

 ## User-definable variables
 #### location of the kubeconfig file
 KUBE_LOC=~/.kube/config
 #### time window for which logs are processed
 TAIL_SINCE="5m"

+- this can be changed to, e.g. "30s" (for 30 seconds) or "1h" (for 1 hour)

 ## Main dependencies
 kubectl, egrep, awk